IBM/z_ansible_collections_samples/ims/ims_provisioning/README.md

 # IMS Provisioning

-The playbooks in this project allocate all required data sets and configure them to provision IMS and related services.
+The IMS provisioning playbook samples demonstrate how to allocate the required data sets and configure them to provision IMS and related services.

 It is a good practice to review the playbook sample contents before executing them.
 It will help you understand the requirements in terms of space, location,